swfiua/blume/doc/guide.rst

 The fascinating thing is that his solution implied that the universe should, in some sense be rotating.
-He would often ask if observations had yet confirmed this, only to be told, not yet.
+He would often ask if observations had yet confirmed this, only to be told, "not yet".

 I have been fascinated by Kurt Gödel since I learned of his wonderful incompleteness theorems, all mathematicians have cause to be greatful